marcopennekamp/lore/specification/expressions.md

-### Variable Declarations, Assignments, and Expressions
+### Variable Declarations and Expressions

+A **variable declaration** is a top-level expression that lets you define a new variable.
+The type of the variable will be inferred from the assignment, but you can specify the type manually.
+Values need to be explicitly assigned to declared variables, even if they are desired to be `0`, `''`, `[]`, etc. We believe in the value of explicitness.

+Variables can be **immutable or mutable**.
+Only mutable variables can be changed after their initial declaration.
+We recommend to declare all variables as immutable unless mutability is specifically needed.
+This is also one reason why the mutability syntax is relatively verbose.

-A **variable declaration** lets you define a new variable, while an **assignment** lets you assign a value to a variable or property.
-Both are **top-level expressions**.
-A **variable expression** is simply an expression that evaluates to the value of its mentioned variable.
+A **variable expression** is an expression that evaluates to the value of its named variable.

-Here is the **syntax** of declarations, assignments, and variable expressions:
+###### Syntax Example

 ```
 let x: T = v1      // immutable variable declaration
 let mut x: T = v1  // mutable variable declaration
-x = v2             // variable assignment (only valid if x is mutable)
+x				   // variable expression
-x				   // evaluates to v2
 ```

-A **declaration** creates a new variable.
-The type of the variable will be inferred from the assignment, but you can specify the type manually.
-Values need to be manually assigned to declared variables, even if they are desired to be `0`, `''`, `[]`, etc. We believe in being explicit, especially since most variables should be constants anyway.

-Variables can be **mutable or immutable**.
-Only mutable variables can be assigned to after setting their value with the initial declaration.
-We recommend to declare all variables as immutable unless mutability is specifically needed.
-This is also the reason why the mutability syntax is relatively verbose.
+### Assignments

-An **assignment** overwrites the value of a variable or property with some new value.
-The value on the right side must be compatible with the type of the variable or property.
-The name on the left side may be a variable or a property:
+An **assignment** lets you assign a new value to a mutable variable or property.
+The type of the right-side value must be compatible with the type of the variable or property.
+Assignment is a **top-level expression** that evaluates to unit.

+###### Syntax Example

 ```
-let mut x = 0.0
-x = 5                        // Variable assignment
+x = 5                        // variable assignment, only valid if x is mutable
-character.name = 'Weislaus'  // Property assignment
+character.name = 'Weislaus'  // property assignment, name must be mutable
-character.Position.x = x     // Deep property assignment
+character.Position.x = x     // deep property assignment, only x must be mutable
 ```

-Both declarations and assignments are technically expressions and they return the **unit type**.
-This result is of course mostly useless.
+##### Shorthands

 Lore offers the following **assignment shorthands:**